antoniohof/masterpdoc/content/blog/2021-02-01-circa-106-apparation-occupation-odradek-kite.md

 ![](/img/img_20210201_120553106.jpg "kites on the floor #4")

-As I started to get closer to the kites, I began to see the shapes of Odradek, with it's wooden rods and even the star shaped format.
+As I started to get closer to the kites, I began to see the shapes of Odradek, with its wooden rods and even the star-shaped format.

 I started to sketch an Odradek made of the kites.